BlinkTagInc/node-gtfs/README.md

 Basic TypeScript typings are included with this library.
 Please [open an issue](https://github.com/blinktaginc/node-gtfs/issues) if you find any inconsistencies between the declared types and underlying code.

+The declarative table metadata and its inferred `GtfsRow`, `GtfsStoredRow`, `GtfsInsert`, `GtfsQuery`, and `GtfsDatabase` types are available from `gtfs/schema` (and from the root package).
+Individual table declarations and a `tables` namespace containing all declarations are exported from the same entry point.
+The former `gtfs/models` entry point has been removed.
+See the [schema manifest design](docs/schema-manifest.md) for its compatibility boundary and the work deferred to the next major release.

 ## Configuration

 Copy `config-sample.json` to `config.json` and then add your projects configuration to `config.json`.